miso-lims/miso-lims/docs/admin/mysql-8-upgrade.md

   a second terminal is ideal
 * You will need to know your MySQL root password.
 See below for instructions to reset it if necessary
+* The steps that use the MySQL root user may alternately be done using a different user with similar privileges (`GRANT ALL PRIVILEGES ON *.* TO 'username'@'host';` works.
+Only a subset of these is required, but we have not investigated specifics)

 ### Instructions